 The program has closed due to full subscription.

 Neighbourhood Art Project Grant - IN PROGRESS

-We will allocate $38,000 to a COVID-19 neighbourhood building art project in 2020.
+We allocated $38,000 to a COVID-19 neighbourhood building art project in 2020.
 This will fund 10 artist-led neighbourhood projects that build social cohesion.
 These projects would have long-lasting effects and will support the Know Your Neighbour initiatives currently implemented by the Community Social Development Department.